onionymous/ctf_challenges/dicectf2024/spellbound/README.md

 SignatureService is only accessible if you have the permission `com.dicectf2024.permission.dictionary.BIND_SIGNATURE_SERVICE` declared in the manifest.
 This permission is only available to apps signed with the same signing key due to `protectionLevel="signature"`.
 It's intended that this is only accessible from DictionaryApp.

-DictionaryService is the interesting service that serves a bunch of words and their definitions, including the flag.
-Even though the service is exported, this service is only intended to be bound to from DictionaryApp.
+DictionaryService is the interesting service that serves a bunch of words and their definitions.
+If the magic word is received (`flag`), it returns the flag token, which is a 16-character random string stored in [Encrypted Shared Preferences](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences#).
+This is to ensure it cannot be accessed by another app by normal means.

+Even though this service is exported, this service is only intended to be bound to from DictionaryApp.
 To ensure this, it has a permission check in `onBind` that is pretty restrictive:
 1. First, the incoming intent must have two signed extras.
 It must be signed with a key in DictionaryService's keystore.
 The only way to achieve this outside the app is through SignatureService, which is only accessible to apps signed with the same signing key.
 2. The signed extras contains a timestamp and a package name.
 The timestamp must not be expired and the package name must match DictionaryApp.
 3. Finally, it queries PackageManager to verify that only a single app on the entire system has the `BIND_SIGNATURE_SERVICE` permission, as well as that that single app matches DictionaryApp's package name and signature.
 Even if you somehow managed to sign an app with the same key, if there are more apps with this permission the check will fail.